-The SIIC legal framework is a tax regime created by the Finance Law of 30 December 2002 with the aim of strengthening the attractiveness of France in real estate matters and facilitating the financing of tertiary sector real estate.
-It is grounded in Article 208C of the FTC, which lays down the conditions to be met to benefit from an exemption from CIT and the obligations arising as a consequence.
+The SIIC legal framework is a tax regime created by the Finance Law of 30 December 2002 with the aim of boosting France's appeal for real estate investment and facilitating the financing of tertiary sector real estate.
+It is grounded in Article 208C FTC, which lays down the eligibility conditions for a CIT exemption and the associated obligations.

-The essential feature of this tax regime, inspired by the tax treatment of real estate investment trusts (REITs) in the United States, is that it institutes, for listed real estate companies, a system for taxing profits at the level of the shareholder, with the company itself not subject to CIT owing to its strictly real estate activities.
-To transfer the tax burden to shareholders effectively, SIICs are obliged to distribute a significant fraction of their profits every year.
+The essential feature of this tax regime, inspired by the tax treatment of real estate investment trusts (REITs) in the United States, is that it institutes a system for taxing the profits of listed real estate companies at the level of the shareholder, with the company itself not being subject to CIT owing to its strictly real estate activities.
+To transfer the tax burden to shareholders, SIICs must distribute a significant portion of their profits every year.

-As listed companies, SIICs are also subject to regulations applicable to the offering of securities to the general public and the admission of securities to trading in a regulated market.
+As listed companies, SIICs are also subject to regulations governing the offering of securities to the general public and the admission of securities to trading on a regulated market.

-However, the application of SIIC status is not otherwise tied in to a specific regulatory framework.
+SIIC status is not otherwise tied in to any specific regulatory framework, however.
 In particular, SIICs are not subject to the rules applicable to AIFs.

 ii Requirements to access the regime

-Companies may elect to apply the SIIC regime if their shares are admitted for trading in an eligible regulated market,21 they have a registered capital of at least €15 million and their main object is the acquisition or construction of real estate with a view to its rental or the direct or indirect holding of interests in companies having an identical corporate object.22
+Companies may elect to apply the SIIC regime if their shares are admitted for trading on an eligible regulated market,15 they have a registered capital of at least €15 million, and their main object is the acquisition or construction of real estate for rental purposes or the direct or indirect holding of interests in companies with an identical corporate object.

-SIICs are not subject to a requirement of exclusivity of their objects.
-Thus, the exercise of other activities on an incidental basis, not corresponding to their main object, such as that of real estate trading, property marketing and property development, will not cause them to lose the benefit of the legal regime.
-However, the income from these other activities will be taxable under standard conditions.
-According to the authorities, to be deemed incidental the value of the assets used to carry on this business should not exceed 20 per cent of the gross value of the SIIC's assets.
-It is also acceptable for SIICs to carry on, on an incidental basis, an activity taxable under the framework for real estate financial leasing as long as no more than 50 per cent of the SIIC's assets comprise the amount outstanding under financial leasing contracts for real estate.
+SIICs can pursue other activities not corresponding to their main purpose (such as real estate trading, property marketing and property development) on an incidental basis without forfeiting the benefit of the SIIC regime.
+However, income from these other activities will be taxable under standard conditions.
+According to the authorities, for these activities to be deemed incidental, the value of the assets used in pursuing them must not exceed 20 per cent of the gross value of the SIIC's assets.
+It is also acceptable for SIICs to carry on an activity that is taxable under the framework for real estate financial leasing on an incidental basis, as long as the amount outstanding under financial leasing contracts for real estate accounts for no more than 50 per cent of the SIIC's assets.

-The SIIC's capital or voting rights must not be directly or indirectly held for 60 per cent or more by one or more persons acting together within the meaning of Article L233-10 of the Commercial Code.
-This condition is to be assessed during each financial year in which the regime is applied.
-The capital holding limit must be complied with in the first financial year covered by the election.
-This condition does not apply to the fraction of capital held by an SIIC or by SIICs acting together (or foreign companies whose working and tax regime are comparable to the French SIIC).
+Persons acting together within the meaning of Article L233-10 of the French Commercial Code must not directly or indirectly hold 60 per cent or more of the SIIC's capital or voting rights.
+This condition is assessed during each financial year in which the regime is applied.
+This capital holding limit applies from the first financial year covered by the election.
+It does not apply to the fraction of capital held by a SIIC or by SIICs acting together (or foreign companies whose working and tax regimes are comparable with those of a French SIIC).

 Finally, SIICs are subject to a capital spread condition.
-Article 208(C) of the FTC provides that 15 per cent of the company's share capital and voting rights must be spread among persons who each hold, directly or indirectly, less than 2 per cent.
-However, this condition only needs to be met on the first day of the first financial year in which the regime is applied.
+Article 208(C) FTC provides that 15 per cent of the company's share capital and voting rights must be spread among persons who each hold directly or indirectly less than 2 per cent.
+However, this condition needs to be met only on the first day of the first financial year in which the regime is applied.

 The SIIC's subsidiaries

-If they are subject to CIT, SIIC's subsidiaries having identical corporate objects may also elect to apply the SIIC regime as long as they are continuously held by at least 95 per cent by one or more SIICs over the financial year.
+If they are subject to CIT, a SIIC's subsidiaries with identical corporate purpose may also elect to apply the SIIC regime, as long as they are at least 95 per cent held by one or more SIICs at all times over the financial year.

-SIICs may also invest via subsidiaries in the form of tax transparent partnerships (SCI or SNC) with identical corporate objects, without any condition as to the minimum holding in their capital.
-In this case, the earnings of the partnership are allocated for tax purposes to the partners, proportionally to their interest in the partnership and the share of earnings falling to companies that are subject to the SIIC regime will be exempt from CIT at their end.
+SIICs may also invest via subsidiaries in the form of tax-transparent partnerships (SCIs or SNCs) with identical corporate purpose, without any minimum holding requirement.
+In this case, the earnings of the partnership are allocated for tax purposes to the partners proportionally to their interest in the partnership, and the share of earnings falling to companies that are subject to the SIIC regime will be exempt from CIT at their end.